zfaustk/KHGraphDB/docs/replica.md

 w.poll(&mut r);
 ```

-Same process, two directories.
-Not a network.
+Same process, two directories, or a socket.
+Pull is a Pos.
+Commit does not wait.